Computer-Programming-B/MicrobitHigh5RoboticArm/README.md

 Note that in the above diagram the servo wires are Yellow, Red & Black.
 In the Sparkfun kit the same wires on the servo are *White*, Red & Black.
 In the SunFounder kit the corresponding wires are *Orange*, Red & *Brown*.
 For either kit, you will need to connect jumper wires to the connecter on the servo.
 ![](ServoConnector.png)
 ### Step 2: Build the Robotic Arm
 There may already be a popsicle stick arm in your kit.
 If not, you will need to make one.
 Ask your teacher for a print out of a hand and a glue gun.
-Cut out the hand and glue to one end of the stick.
+Cut out the hand and glue it to one end of the stick.
 Glue the servo mount from your kit to the **side** of the popsicle stick at the other end.
 ![](Hi5-1.png)
 Attach the robotic arm to the servo by pressing it into place.
 ![](Hi5-2.png)